rotundasoftware/parcelify/README.md

 ### Application level transforms

 You can apply transforms to all packages within an entire branch of the directory tree (e.g. your entire app directory) using the `appTransforms` and `appTransformDirs` options or their corresponding command line arguments.
-This feature is useful to apply transforms like coffee -> js or image compression to all packages in your application.
 Packages inside a `node_modules` folder located inside one of the supplied directories are not effected.

 ```
 $ parcelify main.js -c bundle.css -t "sass-css-stream" -transformDir "."